Skip Global navigation and goto content

 Public Health Preparedness

-The Public Health Preparedness Program (PHPP) coordinates planning and preparedness activities for all-hazards public health emergencies for the Miami-Dade County Health Department (MDCHD).
+The Public Health Preparedness Program (PHPP) coordinates planning and preparedness activities for all-hazards public health emergencies for the Department of Health in Miami-Dade County.
 Public health emergencies are events or disasters that threaten the health of communities or groups of people.

-The PHPP works along side many professionals and volunteers from hospitals, clinics, community private and non-private county organizations/agencies, region and state partners.
+The PHPP works alongside many professionals and volunteers from hospitals, clinics, community private and non-private organizations/agencies, region and state partners.
 Working together prepares us for public health emergencies that can affect the health and safety of our citizens and visitors.

-Preparation for a public health emergency is a responsibility of all citizens of Miami-Dade.
-We all have to work together to be sure that we are ready for a disaster when it strikes.
+Preparation for a public health emergency is a responsibility of all citizens of Miami-Dade County.
+We all must work together in order to be ready for a disaster when it strikes.
 Being prepared for a public health emergency is vital so we can emerge from a crisis in good health.